 This boho bag free crochet pattern is fun to put together and loaded with bohemian charm.
-The free pattern is below or you can purchase the ad-free, printable PDF here.
+You’ll love the playful fringe, leather strap, and unique bag construction.

-This free crochet urban gypsy boho bag pattern is a collaboration with my friends at Lion Brand Yarn.
+This free crochet boho bag pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

-For this Urban Gypsy boho bag free crochet pattern, I've included two purse strap options.
-The first and most straight forward is a basic crochet strap that is sturdy, functional and customizable.
-This strap works up in three rows, so it's quick too.
+For this free boho bag crochet pattern, I’ve included three purse strap options.
+The first and most straightforward is a basic crochet strap that is sturdy, functional and customizable.
+This strap works up in three rows, so it’s quick too.

 Always a sucker for the ecru yarn + leather + gold accent combo though, I HAD to pursue another strap option with a leather belt I got at Goodwill for $2.00.
 Isn't it just a perfect bag strap?!
 (If you love the ecru/leather/gold look too, you have to check out my free clothesline trivet pattern and my basket made from dollar store twine!)